 - The one dimensional artwork should reflect the theme of the conference; “The Power of Dreams” or “El poder de soñar”

-- Open to all Kent ISD 8th through 12th grade students
+- Open to all Kent ISD students 8th grade and up

 - The image should be colorful and reflect something that is common to all the various Latino cultures and heritages